kahramankostas/IoTDevID-CIC/README.md

-# Externally validating the IoTDevID device identification methodology using the CIC IoT 2022 Dataset
+# Externally validating the IoTDevID device identification methodology
+## With some lessons learned for modelling IoT devices
 # Overview
 In this repository you will find a Python implementation of the methods in the paper Applying IoTDevID to a New Dataset: the [CIC IoT Dataset 2022](https://www.unb.ca/cic/datasets/iotdataset-2022.html) Case Study.
 # Summary